LogFlux Architecture and Data Flow

 4. Indexing Strategy: Structure logs to optimize search performance

-5. Client Caching: Use client-side caching for frequently accessed log data
+5. Tool Caching: Use caching in CLI and Grafana for frequently accessed log data

 Getting Started